ufal/Glitter/docs/glitter_cli.md

     - `--to-json`    - export data to JSON
     - `--to-html`    - export data to HTML
     - `--to-dict`    - export data to python dictionary format
-    - `--to-table`   - export data to table containig for each token, its probability, order and top 10 candidates
+    - `--to-table`   - export data to table containing for each token, its probability, order and top 10 candidates
+    - `--to-tex`     - export data as TeX macros
     - Not choosing any export format will result in printing colored glittered text
 - `--output OUTPUT`  - output file name (default: `stdout`)
 - `--input INPUT`    - input file name (default: `stdin`)